Interested in Nice?

 We'll send you updates with the latest deals, reviews and articles for Nice each week.

 More shops and restaurants are to found on rue Massena, off avenue Jean Medecin.
-Worth mentioning is the essential t-shirt shop Petit Bateau, a children’s shop but the older sizes (ages 14, 16 and 18 and sizes p m and g) will fit adults, the t-shirts are plain, well-fitting and good value.
-A great source of low-cost, high-bling jewellery can be found at Arrato, next door to the Mirador restaurant and opposite the Maori café and restaurant.
+Worth mentioning is the multibrand shoe shop Hype Shoes for men, women and children, the essential t-shirt shop Petit Bateau, a children’s shop but the older sizes (ages 14, 16 and 18 and sizes p m and g) will fit adults, the t-shirts are plain, well-fitting and good value.
+A great source of low-cost, high-bling jewelry can be found at Arrato, next door to the Mirador restaurant and opposite the Maori café and restaurant.
 Look for the crowd of bored husbands and boyfriends waiting outside.
 A deli-style take a ticket and wait system is in operation and all the stock is behind glass like museum pieces, you have to have point out your choices to the staff.
 Prices start from under 1 euro; many pieces are around 5 euros.
-Be prepared to wait and don’t expect the jewellery to last forever.
+Be prepared to wait and don’t expect the jewelry to last forever.

 For designer shopping, turn into rue Paradis off rue Massena and follow the road to the end, then left onto avenue de Verdon and back to Place Massena.
 Along these two roads you will find Chanel, Armani, Hermes, Max Mara, Sonia Rykeil, Louis Vuitton etc. The staff are friendly and helpful.
 Definitely worth a look if you have babies or young children is the wonderful Bonpoint, exquisite clothes but very expensive.
 Find some wonderful bargains here during the sales.